VangjelFrasheri/FHF/README.md

 2. 2pen a git bash or equivalent terminal.
 If you dont have one you can down it here: https://git-scm.com/downloads (this will come with git bash).
 3. Run 'git clone https://github.com/VangjelFrasheri/FHF.git
 4. After running the command the project should be loaded into your folder/directory that you ran the command from

+How to run the executable.
+Usually this is against best practices and artifacts/jars but I will be providing an executable for ease of running.

+1. a.
+You will need Java 17 and can download it here https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
+1. b.
+Once downloaded you should add it to your home path.
+Doc to help https://phoenixnap.com/kb/install-java-windows#ftoc-heading-6
+1. Go to the folder you downloaded cloned to project to and open a bash terminal.
+2. Change directories into the target folder. "cd target"
+3. run the executable with the following command. "java -jar first-help-financial-0.0.1-RELEASE.jar"
+4. The server should be up and running on your local machine and ready to be interacted with.
+Reference the documentation page on how to make api calls.

+How to run the code locally in your IDE and make local changes to the behavior before running it:

-5. Go to your IDE of choice and import the project.
+ Go to your IDE of choice and import the project.
 The recommended place to import would be spring-tool-suite 4.
  NOTE: The IDE should have spring capablities.
 If it does not you can look at the first few steps in the "How to run" portion below on installing Spring!